DenizGezgin/DenizGezgin/README.md

 ### Hi there I am Deniz Can👋

+- 🏫 Computer Science and Engineering student in Sabanci University, Class of 2023
 - 🔭 I’m currently working as Web Developer
-- 🏫 Junior Computer Science and Engineering student in Sabanci University
+- 🌱 I’m currently learning about Unity and Game Development
 - 📫 How to reach me: [dgezgin@sabanciuniv.edu](mailto:dgezgin@sabanciuniv.edu)

 ### Programming Languages I Use